Grand Prince of Kiev: Origins

-Regnal list in the opening lines of the Khlebnikov Codex: 'In Kiev, the first to begin reigning together were Dinar and Askold, after them came Olga, after Olga Igor...'
+Regnal list in the opening lines of the Khlebnikov Codex: "In Kiev, the first to begin reigning together were Dinar and Askold, after them came Olga, after Olga Igor..."

 According to a founding myth in the Primary Chronicle, Kyi, Shchek and Khoryv and their sister Lybid co-founded the city of Kiev (Kyiv), and the oldest brother Kyi was "chief of his kin" (кнѧжаше в родѣ).
-Some western historians (i.e., Kevin Alan Brook) suppose that Kiev was founded by Khazars or Magyars.
+Some western historians (i.e., Kevin Alan Brook) suppose that Kiev was founded by the Khazars or Magyars.
 Kiev is a Turkic place name (Küi = riverbank + ev = settlement).
 At least during the 8th and 9th centuries Kiev functioned as an outpost of the Khazar empire (a hill-fortress, called Sambat, "high place" in Old Turkic).
 According to Omeljan Pritsak, Constantine Zuckerman and other scholars, Khazars lost Kiev at the beginning of the 10th century.

-At some point, Rurik, a Varangian prince, allegedly founded the "Rurik dynasty" (named after him in the 16th century) in 862 through the "calling of the Varangians", but he is considered to be a legendary, mythical and perhaps even entirely fictional character by modern scholars.
+At some point, Rurik, a Varangian prince, is alleged to have founded the "Rurik dynasty" (named after him in the 16th century) in 862 through the "calling of the Varangians", but some scholars consider this to be a mythical or legendary event.
 (Note: Christian Raffensperger (2012, 2017), Ostrowski (2018), Halperin (2022).)
-The Primary Chronicle never calls Rurik a prince of Kiev; the passage wherein Oleg "sat in Kiev" (понелѣже сѣде въ Кыевѣ) makes no mention of Rurik, suggesting the author was 'more interested in the first Rus' ruler to reside in Kiev than with any founder of a dynasty'.
+The Primary Chronicle never calls Rurik a prince of Kiev; the passage wherein Oleg "sat in Kiev" (понелѣже сѣде въ Кыевѣ) makes no mention of Rurik, suggesting the author was "more interested in the first Rus' ruler to reside in Kiev than with any founder of a dynasty".

 Kiev was captured by Askold and Dir, whose existence is also debatable, and are called "boyars" who "did not belong to [Rurik's] family" by the Primary Chronicle.
 According to some Russian historians (i.e., Gleb S. Lebedev), Dir was a chacanus of Rhos (Rus khagan).
 Thomas Noonan asserts that one of the Rus "sea-kings", the "High king", adopted the title khagan in the early 9th century.
 Peter Benjamin Golden maintained that the Rus became a part of the Khazar federation, and that their ruler was officially accepted as a vassal khagan of the Khazar Khagan of Itil.

 Before the mid-15th century, no historical source claims that Rurik founded a dynasty; the Hypatian Codex of c.
 1425 began its list of knyazi of Kiev with "Dir and Askold", then "Oleg", then "Igor", up to 1240, and does not mention Rurik anywhere.
-Similarly, the Khlebnikov Codex starts with a regnal list stating: 'In Kiev, the first to begin reigning together were Dinar and Askold, after them came Olga, after Olga Igor, after Igor Sviatoslav, (...)'.
+Similarly, the Khlebnikov Codex starts with a regnal list stating: "In Kiev, the first to begin reigning together were Dinar and Askold, after them came Olga, after Olga Igor, after Igor Sviatoslav, [...]".
 There is no mention of a "Rurik"; instead, the list starts with "Dinar and Askold".
 Unlike Hypatians second place for Oleg the Wise, however, Khlebnikov appears to assert Olga of Kiev succeeded them, and preceded her own husband Igor of Kiev.